mr-brown-1/secure-deals-extensions/chrome/readme.md

+# Amazon tag replacer

+Use this extension if you want to automatically change your affiliate tag link

 ## Download and run

 1. Download the folder as zip
 2. Open Chrome → chrome://extensions/
 3. Enable "Developer mode" (top right).